 More niche markets include who will be on top after each round, who will register the most birdies/bogeys, which Brit/American/European will finish the highest and much more along these lines.
 Furthermore, punters will be given golf betting odds on how the rest of the field in a tournament fares against the best in the game – i.e. the top 5 in the current world rankings.
 This is the ‘Big Guns v The Field’ market, which could prove rather profitable if you back a member of the field to outperform the top players.

 Golf betting odds, because of the unpredictable nature of the sport – especially in the short term – are usually long and highly profitable if the correct outcome occurs.
 However, outright markets are not always the easiest to get right, so more fun – and more profit – is likely to be had on the slightly more niche options.

-But as you can see, golf betting is one of the more enjoyable gambling activities there is, and sites such as William Hill Sports offer dozens of markets to take part in throughout the season.
+But as you can see, golf betting is one of the more enjoyable gambling activities there is, and top online bookmakers offer dozens of markets to take part in throughout the season.